Patricia Krenwinkel: Life in prison

-During that same interview, she said Manson was "absolutely lying" about not ordering the murders.
-She said, "There wasn't one thing done—that was even allowed to be done— without his express permission."
+During that same interview, she said that Manson was "absolutely lying" about not ordering the murders.
+She said, "There wasn't one thing done—that was even allowed to be done—without his express permission".
 She was denied parole following that hearing because, according to the panel, Krenwinkel still posed an "unacceptable risk to public safety".
 At her January 2011 hearing, the two-member parole board said that the 63-year-old Krenwinkel would not be eligible for parole again for seven years.
 The panel said they were swayed by the memory of the crimes, along with 80 letters which came from all over the world urging Krenwinkel's continued incarceration.

-In Krenwinkel's parole hearing on December 29, 2016, the decision was postponed to investigate the defense claim that Krenwinkel was suffering from battered woman syndrome at the hands of Manson during the time of the murders.
-The parole hearing resumed on June 22, 2017 when the 69-year-old Krenwinkel was denied parole.
-After her 2017 review, Krenwinkel has been denied parole fourteen times.
+During Krenwinkel's parole hearing on December 29, 2016, the decision was postponed to investigate the defense's claim that Krenwinkel was suffering from battered woman syndrome at the hands of Manson during the time of the murders.
+The parole hearing resumed on June 22, 2017; the 69-year-old Krenwinkel was denied parole for the fourteenth time.

-Following the 2009 death of fellow Manson cult member Susan Atkins, Krenwinkel is now the longest-incarcerated female inmate in the California penal system.
+Following the 2009 death of fellow Manson cult member Susan Atkins, Krenwinkel became the longest-incarcerated female inmate in the California penal system.
 Admitted to prison in April 1971, she has been continuously incarcerated for more than 50 years.

-Krenwinkel was granted parole on May 26, 2022.
-On October 14, 2022, Governor Gavin Newsom reversed the decision, citing the continued threat she would pose to society if released.
+Krenwinkel was granted parole by the board on May 26, 2022, but on October 14, 2022, Governor Gavin Newsom reversed the decision, citing the continued threat she would pose to society if released.

-As of March, 2023, Krenwinkel remains incarcerated at the California Institution for Women in the Chino district of Corona, California.
+Krenwinkel remains incarcerated at the California Institution for Women in Chino, California.
+In 2025, she was recommended to be released on parole but the recommendation was again reversed by Governor Newsom.

 In popular culture

-Patricia Krenwinkel was portrayed by actress Christina Hart in the made-for-TV film Helter Skelter (1976), and in the film's 2004 remake by actress Allison Smith.
-She was also portrayed by Leslie Orr in the film The Manson Family (2003), by Kaniehtiio Horn in Leslie, My Name Is Evil (2009), by Vanessa Zima in Manson Girls (2013) and Serena Lorien in House of Manson (2014).
-Olivia Klaus made a documentary short film on Krenwinkel, Life After Manson.
-The film was shown at the 2014 Tribeca Film Festival and included her first interview in 20 years.
+Patricia Krenwinkel was portrayed by actress Christina Hart in the made-for-TV film Helter Skelter (1976), and in the film's 2004 remake, she was portrayed by actress Allison Smith.
+She was also portrayed by Leslie Orr in the film The Manson Family (2003), by Kaniehtiio Horn in Leslie, My Name Is Evil (2009), by Vanessa Zima in Manson Girls (2013) and by Serena Lorien in House of Manson (2014).
+Olivia Klaus made a documentary short film about Krenwinkel, Life After Manson.
+The film was shown at the 2014 Tribeca Film Festival and it included her first interview in 20 years.
 On television, Madisen Beaty portrayed Krenwinkel in the 2015–16 series Aquarius, while Leslie Grossman portrayed her in the 2017 season of American Horror Story: Cult.
-Krenwinkel was portrayed by Sosie Bacon in Mary Harron's Charlie Says (2018) and played once again by Beaty (listed in the credits as "Katie") in Quentin Tarantino's film Once Upon a Time in Hollywood (2019).
+Krenwinkel was portrayed by Sosie Bacon in Mary Harron's Charlie Says (2018) and once again, she was portrayed by Beaty (listed in the credits as "Katie") in Quentin Tarantino's film Once Upon a Time in Hollywood (2019).
+Krenwinkel's 1994 interview with Diane Sawyer was sampled by White Zombie for the song "Real Solution #9".